 High school students are invited to join us to explore the scenic vistas and natural resources of Michigan’s Upper Peninsula!
-Students will experience first hand how scientists incorporate technology and field experiences to study the changing environment and sustainability issues.
-Camp will take place from July 12 through July 18, 2020.
+Students will experience firsthand how scientists incorporate technology and field experiences to study the changing environment and sustainability issues.
+Camp will take place from July 17 through July 23, 2022.

 This camp covers lodging in a residence hall, three meals per day in the dining hall or box lunches on field trips, and all necessary fees and transportation associated with field experiences.
 Campers will use the facilities and technology of Northern Michigan University.
 The registration fee is $599.